Mandi Shivaratri Fair: Observance

 The observance of the fair is marked on the Maha Shivaratri day when the village gods are carried in palanquins or rathas (chariots by people) to Mandi to pay homage to Madho Rai and the Raja.
 Members of caste denominations such as Brahmin and Kshatriya carry their Gods and Goddesses by palanquins or on their back.
 However, some exceptions of carrying them in vehicles by some caste groups have been noted.
 Thereafter, the fair lasts for seven days.

-It is an accepted practice that every deity that is brought to the festival (decorated with glittering embroidered drapery) visits Madho Rai temple first to pay obeisance to Lord Vishnu and then proceed to the palace in a colourful procession called the Shoba Yatra, known locally as 'Zareb,' to honour the ruler (the regent of the Lord Mado Rai).
+It is an accepted practice that every deity that is brought to the festival (decorated with glittering embroidered drapery) visits Madho Rai temple first to pay obeisance to Lord Vishnu and then proceed to the palace in a colourful procession called the Shoba Yatra, known locally as 'Zareb,' to honour the ruler (the regent of the Lord Madho Rai).
 (It is said that Madho Rai comes out of his temple only once a year on the Shivaratri day and leads the procession.).
 The ruler thereafter pay obeisance to Lord Shiva at the Bhootnath temple where the main festival of Maha Shivaratri is held.
 The palanquins of the deities are swayed to the drum beats and folk music to indicate their happiness after visiting the temples of Vishnu and Shiva.

 There is pecking order that is maintained in the sequence of worship by the deities invited to the fair, based on rank and status.
 The day after the Maha Shivaratri, on the second day of the fair, a pageant of gods with folk bands, dancers and devotees (all dressed in their colourful attire) and with lot of fanfare, is held in Paddal, a large open ground at the confluence of the Beas and Suketi rivers.
 Some 200 deities arrive from shrines around Mandi town and are assigned places at the Paddal grounds as per the pecking order, where the devotees offer worship to all the deities.
 The pageant is held every day of the festival.